• Skip to primary navigation

 The history of this cocktail is interesting, dating back to World War I. The origin is in Paris, and it’s named after a weapon, the French 75mm field gun.
 The original cocktail “was said to have such a kick that it felt like being shelled” with the French 75 ( Wikipedia).

 We tend to think of this lemony cocktail as more of a summer cocktail although it is certainly welcome any time of the year.
-Try it with lighter appetizers or entrées, like this whipped feta cheese spread with lemon and dill and crostini.
+Try it with lighter appetizers or entrées, like this whipped feta cheese dip and crostini.
 Another good choice is spinach dip or slow cooker spinach artichoke dip.

 For entrées, serve it with lemon salmon with dill or easy lemon pepper shrimp.

-• Variations: Substitute cognac for the gin.
-Another option is St. Germain elderflower liqueur, which will result in a sweeter cocktail.
+• Gin substitutes: One popular option is to substitute cognac for the gin.
+Another choice is St. Germain elderflower liqueur, which will result in a sweeter cocktail.
 You may want to consider omitting the simple syrup if you choose to use St. Germain.

-• There are a couple of ways to make this cocktail either sweeter or drier.
+• Adjust the sweetness level.
+There are a couple of ways to make this cocktail either sweeter or drier.
 You can use more or less simple syrup, even omitting it entirely if you like things tart.
 A sweeter champagne such as extra dry will also make a sweeter cocktail.

-• Serve it in chilled glasses or serve it on the rocks in a Collins glass.
+• Extra chilled: Serve your French 75 cocktails in chilled glasses or on the rocks in a Collins glass.

 Make Ahead Ideas